Friends, Now

 Keeping an eye on it was easy enough to do at the rate it was growing.

 We called again to ask for an earlier appointment.
 No, her doctor didn’t feel it was necessary.
-The appointment was only a couple of weeks off at this point, it should be OK.
+The appointment was only a couple of weeks off at this point; it should be OK.

 Sometime over the weekend, he changed his mind.
 The appointment would not be rescheduled.

-This became rather important as it turned out later.
+This became rather important later.

 The morning of the appointment had finally arrived.
 November 8, 2018.